eventide-project/schema-fixtures/README.md

 | ignore_class | Optionally controls whether the classes of the objects are considered in the evaluation of equality | Boolean | false |

 #### Actuating the Fixture

+The equality fixture is only ever actuated directly when [testing](http://test-bench.software/user-guide/fixtures.html#testing-fixtures) the fixture.
+Usually, when the fixture is used to fulfill its purpose of testing schema equality, TestBench's `fixture` method is used.

 ``` ruby
 call()